 “The captain and the first shirt didn’t brief us.” (“First shirt” is what airmen call the senior sergeants in their units.)

 I had already anticipated this response.
-I’d seen the two leaders together, and that’s usually a good sign that they were hoarding information.
+I’d seen the two leaders together, and that’s usually a sign that they were hoarding information.
 Now this lone sergeant had no idea what to do.

 “Well, Sergeant, you’re in a bad situation.
 You can’t stay here.
 You don’t quite know where you’re going to go, but if you stay here all of your soldiers will die.
 If you get them moving, you might live.
 Get up and get them out of here.”